 Use this to change the font in which the story is displayed.
-Note that occasionally the story may switch briefly to a monospace font (Monaco) for displaying certain types of information.
-For this reason, the Monaco font should never be removed from the group of available fonts.
+Note that occasionally the story may switch briefly to a monospace font for displaying certain types of information.
+In these cases, the story will return to your selected font immediately afterwards.

-X. Troubleshooting
+IX.
+Troubleshooting